atalek/ampedent/README.md

 4. **Configure environment variables.**

 - Create a `.env` file in the root of the project.
-- Add the necessary environment variables for Stripe and Cloudinary.
+- Add the necessary environment variables for MongoDB and NextAuth.

   ```env
   # MongoDB